Mizoram – Culture and Tradition

 Khoallam dance is a dance of the guests.
 People are invited to this dance.
 Apart – People from different villages also take part in this dance.
 Here khoal means – guest and lam mean dance.
 Apart from this, there are other folk dances in Mizoram like Saulkin, Solakai, Chailam, and Paralam, which are organized from time to time.

 People of Mizoram are also very fond of music.
 Their music is very soft and melodious.
-Guitar is the most prominent instrument used in Mizoram music.
-Apart from this, people here also use instruments played by drumming, blowing and String instruments.
+The guitar is the most prominent instrument used in Mizoram music.
+Apart from this, people here also use instruments played by drumming, blowing, and String instruments.
 The music played by instruments includes some of the major music such as Tingtang, Lemlawi, and Tuiumdar.
-Apart from this, music played by drums also includes music like Talhkhuang, Khuang, Dar, Bengbung and Sek.
+Apart from this, music played by drums also includes music like Talhkhuang, Khuang, Dar, Bengbung, and Sek.

 Fairs and Festival

 The festivals of Mizoram are grand and full of joy.
 And together represent the cultural heritage of Mizo.
 Festivals are celebrated here with great enthusiasm and grandeur.
 Here, the costumes, traditional dances, and ceremonies form a major part of these festivals.
 Agriculture plays an important role in the lives of the people of Mizoram.
 Hence almost all the festivals of Mizoram are focused on agriculture.
 Which are celebrated on occasions like sowing, harvesting, and the seasonal cycle.